amirhosseinf79/ExtraBot-blog/README.md

 An Iranian Music Bot :)<br>

-Thank you for reading this toturial.<br>
+Thank you for reading this Tutorial.<br>
 If you have any problem of using app
 [Submit New Issue](https://github.com/amirhosseinf79/PiXel-Intelligence/issues/new/choose)
 or [Email Me](mailto:amirhosseinfr79@gmail.com)<br>